6 Days Family Holiday in Belgium

 Do include trying out the local food, including beer, Belgian fries, waffles, and chocolates, during your trip and exploring local shops selling stuff made by local artists and craftsmen.
-The city center is the best place to buy souvenirs and gifts you might want to take back as memories.
+The city centre is the best place to buy souvenirs and gifts you might want to take back as memories.

 - The boat ride on the canal

 - Having a relaxed lunch next to the canal at a local cafe